getify/Functional-Light-JS/manuscript/ch8.md

 As a matter of fact, recursion is one of the most important ways that FP developers avoid imperative looping and reassignment, by offloading the implementation details to the language and engine.
 When used properly, recursion is powerfully declarative for complex problems.

 Sadly, recursion gets far less attention, especially in JS, than it should, in large part because of some very real performance (speed and memory) limitations.
-Our goal in this chapter is to dig deeper and find practical reasons that recursion should be front-and-center in our FP.
+Our goal in this chapter is to dig deeper and find practical reasons that recursion should be front and center in our FP.

 ## Definition